Stew Crew have high hopes for next Engadiner.By Mark Cohen

 Gasparin spends the off-season trail running and Nordic walking – how biathletes are made in summer, she says.
 If cross-country is a big part of your winter routine, take a similar approach come June.
 Build out one block of endurance training, then as the season nears, another focused on strength.
 The combination of the two will set you up for success once the season starts.

 Find out more about Aita Gasparin here.
 Looking for some kit for a good day out?
-Try our Silsand jacket for men and women – the cross-country jacket with zippered ventilation, light mulesing-free merino insulation and a breathable, water resistant shell.
+Try our Silsand jacket – the cross-country jacket with zippered ventilation, light mulesing-free merino insulation and a breathable, water resistant shell.

 Stories that might also interest you